Emperor Jones

 King Henri faked his own nobility & abused his power, a lot like the Emperor Jones, & like Jones he kept a silver bullet handy in case things went awry.

 No other specifics of Henri Christophe's rise make it into the play or film, however.
-It might've been a better story if it had decided to look at that history directly rather than disguise it in a fairy tale of a Harlem sinner striving preposterously to be apropos of the African American experience.
+It might've been a better story if it had decided to look at that history directly rather than disguise it in a fairy tale of a Harlem sinner striving preposterously to be a story apropos of African American experience.

-He wraps his hands around the throat of Smithers (Dudley Digges), it was revolutionary to show on the screen a white man under the hand of a black man.
+When Jones wraps his hands around the throat of Smithers (Dudley Digges), it was revolutionary to show on the screen a white man under the hand of a black man.
 And the more so because whatever punishment Rufus ultimately experiences for his sundry betrayals, crimes, & cruelties, he remains throughout superior to Smithers.
-And it was thrilling if not really empowering to see the white man unmanned & helpless whether under Rufus's smile & gaze or in his tightening hands. fact is, Robeson's real-life personality was so big that he filled up this ludicrous role & burst its seams & lent Rufus the very humanity O'Neill may have been dreaming he invested in the play but which was strictly Robeson, who smuggled great moments into this awful role.
+And it was thrilling if not really empowering to see the white man unmanned & helpless whether under Rufus's smile & gaze or in his tightening hands.
+Fact is, Robeson's real-life personality was so big that he filled up this ludicrous role & burst its seams & lent Rufus the very humanity O'Neill may have been dreaming he invested in the play but which was strictly Robeson, who smuggled great moments into this awful role.

 For instance, his extended come-uppance when chased around by voodoo spirits in the jungle of the island kingdom, I loved that crap, the same way I've enjoyed lots of awful jungle adventures.